The chief executive of Gemini is calling the U.S. Securities and Exchange Commission’s (SEC) actions against the crypto exchange “counterproductive.”

 SEC Chair Gary Gensler says in a press release that he believes Gemini was attempting to find a way around regulatory requirements.

-“We allege that Genesis and Gemini offered unregistered securities to the public, bypassing disclosure requirements designed to protect investors.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“We allege that Genesis and Gemini offered unregistered securities to the public, bypassing disclosure requirements designed to protect investors.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action